 Build the fireplace yourself

 Some campgrounds and the great outdoors don’t have a fire pit that you can use.
 Then you have to build your own.
-Keep a few meters away from bushes, trees and other combustible materials.
+For making a fireplace, keep a few meters away from bushes, trees, and other combustible materials.
 A distance of at least 5 meters should be maintained from tents.

 A comfortable alternative when camping by car: A robust fire bowl like this one is the perfect base.
 It also protects the environment and makes cleaning up after the campfire easier.